brunowmwm/mn-vol-corr-and-normality/README.md

-# mean-vol-corr and normality calculator
+# Mean, Volatily and COrrelation Calculator and Normality tester